 You will also be asked to upload a CV and a supporting statement.
-The supporting statement should describe how you would contribute to the project and explain how you meet the selection criteria for the post using examples of your skills and experience.
+The supporting statement must describe how you would contribute to the project and explain how you meet each of the selection criteria for the post using examples of your skills and experience.
 This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).
+If you are using the application form with inbuilt supporting statement there is no facility for applicants to attach documents so this paragraph should be removed.